On Change, Grief, And The Quiet Endings No One Prepares You For

 And familiarity, without alignment, can start feeling heavy.

-Growth Changes the Language You Speak
+Growth Changes The Language You Speak

 One of the hardest parts of outgrowing someone is realising you no longer speak the same emotional language.